NoraPDev/tictactoe/README.md

 <img src="assets/images/jshint.jpg" alt="jshint results" width="400" height="500">

-* The 2 undefined variables have been copied from [Sweetalert](https://sweetalert2.github.io/#download) therefore this is not my code, so I have not declared the variable.

-* The 7 unused variables are actually all used in index.html as an onclick event.
+* The 7 unused variables are actually all functions and are all used in **index.html** as an onclick event.

 So apart from these comments the website has passed this test as well.